-5 Tips for Speedy Food Preparation
+5 Tips for Speedy Food Preparation in Your Deli

-A deli is a popular restaurant with a limited menu that features sandwiches, soups, chilis and chowders, salads, and other menu items that are freshly and quickly made.
+A deli is a popular restaurant with a limited menu that features sandwiches, soups, chilis and chowders, salads, and other menu items that are freshly made.
 Many customers visit delis when they are in a hurry because they know that the food will be prepared quickly and efficiently.
 If your kitchen is struggling to catch up with fulfilling orders, consider implementing these five simple tips for improving the speed at which food is prepared in your deli.
 These simple tips will help satisfy even the most harried customer.

 Pre-slice Sandwich Ingredients

 One of the simplest ways to make food preparation a little quicker is to pre-slice and prearrange sandwich ingredients.
 When meat, cheese, tomatoes, onion, and lettuce are ready to go, the process of creating and assembling a sandwich is much simpler.